GoogleCloudPlatform/click-to-deploy/k8s/conjur/README.md

 ### Establish the PostgreSQL connection

-To back up the Keycloak database, you must connect to the PostgreSQL host and port.
+To back up the Conjur database, you must connect to the PostgreSQL host and port.
 Using a separate terminal, create a local proxy using the following `kubectl`
 command: